ks927/odin_facebook/README.md

 # Facebook Clone

-A clone of facebook's back end using only Ruby on Rails.
+A clone of Facebook using only Ruby on Rails.

+# TODO

+Finish testing

+Profile 'About' page

+Use Paperclip to allow users to change profile pic

+Set up Omniauth to allow Facebook sign in

+Move logic into partials

 ### Acknowledgments